 No one imagines having to tell their kids that Dad is an addict or Mom is going to rehab.
 It’s a difficult conversation to have but one that cannot be ignored.
 More than 28 million Americans are children of alcoholics, but few of these households discuss the dangers of addiction.
 Even when the children are fully aware that a problem exists, the parents will still go through great lengths to ignore or minimize the problem.
 The consequences can be devastating.

 The children of addicts grow up facing a lifetime of issues that their peers don’t have to deal with.
 Even when only one parent is an addict, children are still exposed to the threats of addiction.
 Kids tend to have more emotional, physical and academic problems than other kids, and they are four times more likely to become addicts in the future.
 They are also more likely to suffer from abuse and neglect, witness domestic violence and marry an addict as an adult.

 Children learn how to exist in the world through their parents, and when their home life is filled with uncertainty and chaos, they learn unhealthy ways of coping.
-A lack of discipline forces young children to fend for themselves, creating an environment where they feel personal responsibility over everything, including their parent’s drug problem and the consequences that follow.
+A lack of discipline forces young children to fend for themselves, creating an environment where they feel personal responsibility for everything, including their parent’s drug problem and the consequences that follow.
 This is why the children of addicts often believe that it’s their fault when their parents break up or they have to be removed from the home.